 To establish general procedures for the management and control of Government Owned/Titled property (GP) in the custody of the Pennsylvania State University (hereinafter referred to as the "University” or “PSU”).

 B. Definition of Government Owned Equipment

 Government Owned Property is equipment or real property furnished or acquired by purchase on contracts or grants where the Government’s sponsoring agency retains ownership.

-The responsibility for the management and control of GOVT property has been assigned to the Office of the Corporate Controller (CCO), Property Inventory Department (hereinafter referred to as Property Inventory).
+The responsibility for the management and control of GOVT property has been assigned to the Office of Finance, Property Inventory Department (hereinafter referred to as Property Inventory).
 Each Principal Investigator has the ultimate role in properly utilizing and safeguarding all GP on each of their respected Grants/Contracts.
 Property Inventory uses the asset module in the System for Integrated Management, Budget, and Accounting (SIMBA) for recording government assets from acquisition to disposition.

 The University receives GOVT equipment through two methods: